lasseignelab/230321_JLF_Sex_bias_adverse_events/README.md

 ## Scripts

+Note for all .Rmd files there is a knitted .html file with outputs of code.
+Some of the code takes awhile to run (i.e., more than ~1 hour) so the ouput is not in the knit file.

 **GTEx data download and exploration**
 - 210806_GTEx_Age_Sex.Rmd

-This is important script.
+ - This is important script.
 Update Jen on any issues with script.

 **Network analysis scripts**
 - 230103_network_qsmooth.Rmd

+  - 12 hour-short job on cheaha. important script.
+Update Jen on any issues with script.

 - 230104_panda_network_inputs.Rmd

+  - 2 hour-express job on cheaha. important script.
+Update Jen on any issues with script.

+- 230105_panda_set_up.Rmd

+   - 12 hour-short job on cheaha. important script.
+Update Jen on any issues with script.

 - 230109_sex_specific_tissue_networks.Rmd

+   - 48 hour-medium job on cheaha (more time than you need). important script.
+Update Jen on any issues with script.

 - 230206_alpaca_results_exploration.Rmd
 - 230221_liver_sex_specific_com.Rmd